datalad-handbook/book/docs/basics/101-120-sharelocal.rst

 Sharing datasets: Common File systems
 -------------------------------------

+Only now, several weeks into the DataLad-101 course does your room mate realize that he has enrolled in the course as well, but hasn't yet attended at all.
+"Oh man, can you help me catch me up?" he asks you one day.
+"Sharing just your notes would be really cool for a start already!"

+"Sure thing", you say, and decide that it's probably best if he gets all of the ``DataLad-101`` course dataset.
+Sharing datasets was something you wanted to look into soon, anyway.

-One exciting aspect of DataLad datasets has yet been missing from this
-course: How does one share a dataset?
+This is one exciting aspect of DataLad datasets has yet been missing from this course yet: How does one share a dataset?
 In this section, we will cover the simplest way of sharing a dataset: on a local or shared filesystem, via an installation with a path as a source.